Misspecification-robust amortised simulation-based inference using variational methods: Experiments and results

 We describe a stochastic pendulum simulator that, given $\boldsymbol{\theta}:=[\omega_0,A]$, samples the horizontal position of a frictionless pendulum at 200 time points evenly sampled every 0.05 seconds $\boldsymbol{x}_{\rm sim}=(f(t_0),...,f(t_{200}))$ where $f(t)=A\cos(\omega_0t+\phi)$ for $\phi \sim U(-\pi,\pi)$.
 In this task, $\omega_0$ and $A$ denote the fundamental frequency and amplitude, respectively, of the frictionless pendulum. $\phi$ is a stochastic phase shift.
 This task was inspired by the task from \cite{wehenkel2025addressing}.
 However, it differs significantly and was adjusted to test our claim that increasing the number of posterior observations will better constrain the parameters.

 \textbf{Misspecification} We synthesise a time calibration error in the instrumentation that causes the instrument to take 200 measurements every 0.075 seconds instead of the simulated 0.05 seconds.
-There is a significant probability that the misspecified point will appear ID due to the mild misspecification.
+There is a significant probability that the misspecified point will appear ID due to the form of the misspecification.

 \textbf{Neural Statistic Estimation} In this example, each of the data points is a single observation.
 The neural statistic estimator is an embedding of the full pendulum time series into a lower-dimensional representation of the data.
 Following \cite{chen2021neuralapproximatesufficientstatistics}, we use the Shannon-Jensen InfoMax objective \citep{hjelm2018learning} to target sufficient neural statistics, $\iota_{\boldsymbol{\omega}}$, to encode the high-dimensional data.
 This objective function maximises the mutual information between $\boldsymbol{x}_{\rm sim}$ and $\boldsymbol{\theta}$ using a discriminator network.
+We give an overview of the chosen architecture in the appendices.

+\textbf{Results}.
+We show the results for the Pendulum task in Figure \ref{fig:pendulum_task_results}.
+In Figure \ref{fig:posterior_grid}, we display an example of the posterior distribution in the $N_{\rm obs}=1000$ case.
+We show the simulated observations together with the observed points in Figure \ref{fig:pendulum_corner}.
+In Figure \ref{fig:wellspec_pendulum_task_results}, we evaluate RVNP on a well-specified version of the Pendulum task.
+In Figure \ref{fig:pendulum_covariance}, we plot the final two dimensions of the RVNP ($N_{\rm obs}=1000$) covariance matrix eigenvalues evaluated at different points of the training data.